 The Association is accessed by the following Internet technologies:

-World Wide Web - http://freegroups.net
+World Wide Web - https://freegroups.net

-Email Groups - http://freegroups.net/groups.shtml
+Email Groups - https://freegroups.net/groups.shtml

 E-mail -